Skip to main content

 Metadata, not your data

-Marmot catalogs schemas, ownership, descriptions, lineage and statistics.
+Marmot catalogs schemas, ownership, descriptions, lineage and statistics, encrypted under your key.
 The rows, messages and payloads inside your systems never enter Marmot.

 Deploy it your way